NBN Co CEO rejects broadband pricing criticism

 Telstra yesterday released an excerpt from its submission to the review, with Australia’s biggest RSP calling for NBN Co to simplify its pricing scheme by ditching a separate CVC construct and cutting wholesale charges by around $20 a service.
 Growing household data usage will increase CVC consumption and lead to higher broadband pricing, Telstra argued.

-Rue’s piece notes that as part of NBN Co’s agreements with Telstra, it leases access to a range of the company’s infrastructure, such as ducts and pits, and pays the fees as customers migrate away from the copper network on to the NBN.
+Rue’s piece notes that as part of NBN Co’s agreements with Telstra, it leases access to a range of the company’s infrastructure, such as ducts and pits, and pays fees as customers migrate away from the copper network on to the NBN.
 NBN Co has paid Telstra around $2 billion this year, the NBN Co CEO writes.

 “Our Corporate Plan points to a continuing payment to Telstra for access to ducts, dark fibre and facilities of $1 Billion annually from FY21, representing 20% of forecast revenues, and continuing for decades after the build is completed,” Rue adds.
 “This has an obvious impact on wholesale prices.”